astroprofsmith/intromodern.github.io/_sources/c2postulates.md

 Armed with these postulates, concepts, and principles, we are ready to begin characterizing the universe of space and time, and to discover the surprises waiting therein...

+## Problems

+1. Alice and Bob are trying to cross a river in a canoe.
+The river is 20 m wide.
+The velocity of the water is to the left with a speed of
+$v=5$ m/s.
+What average velocity should they try to achieve with their canoe if they want to reach a point directly across from their starting point in 60 s?
+Take $\hat{x}$ to point right and $\hat{y}$ to point across the river.
+How is this problem relevant to the topics of this chapter?

+2. At time $t=0$, two reference frames (call one red and the other blue) have their origins at the same location.
+However, the blue one is moving relative to the red one with a velocity of $\vec{v} = (1~{\rm m/s})\hat{x} + (2~{\rm m/s))\hat{y} - (0.5~{\rm m/s})\hat{z}$.
+If an observer in the red frame measures an event to occur at $t=2$ s in the location $\vec{r} = (0.5~{\rm m})\hat{x} - (4~{\rm m))\hat{y} +
+(3~{\rm m})\hat{z}$, approximately what will an observer in the blue frame measure as the time and space coordinates for this event?

+3. Do both observers get the same answer for Equation {eq}`pyth` for the case described in problem 2?
+Take the second event to be the origin.

+4. When you look up at night and see Jupiter, you are seeing a Jupiter from the past.
+Roughly how long ago did the light that goes into your eye leave Jupiter?
+When you look at the stars, roughly how old are they?
+If you look at the Andromeda Galaxy, how old is it?

+5. How fast is your speed due to the Earth spinning?
+How fast is your speed due to the Earth going around the Sun?
+How fast is your speed due to the Sun going around the Galaxy?
+How fast is your speed due to the Galaxy moving toward the Great Attractor?
+How fast is your speed relative to the Cosmic Microwave Background Radiation?
+The last two you can just look up, but the first two you should be able to calculate from distance traveled divided by duration of time, although you can look those up, if you don't happen to know them.

+6. How many ways can you think of to measure the length of a tabletop?
+Confirm that none of them require you to "just know" what is happening at a location that is not right where you are.